 The issues on which members are asked to vote must be clear.
 This means that members must know exactly what they are being asked to decide and that propositions must be in a form that can be answered by a simple "yes" or "no".
 Also, motions should be in the affirmative form: it is never necessary to propose that a particular action not be taken.

 Where amendments to a motion are tabled, a vote on each and every amendment should be taken before the vote on the principal motion, which by that point may or may not have been amended.
 A single, combined vote on the motion and amendment(s) should not be taken, not least because it would mean the chairman effectively vetoed all but two options; indeed, any way of combining the votes would restrict members' voting options.
-Note also that approval of an amendment does not constitute approval of a motion as amended by that amendment: the council may have decided its preferred option, but that still leaves the question of whether the major operation should be carried out at all.
 On another point, it is unnecessary to table an amendment that negates the principal motion: one can simply vote against the principal motion.

 There may be occasions where the council is faced with more than one option, either because there are matters of detail subsidiary to the main issue or because the options are mutually exclusive.
 In these cases, one option should be tabled as the principal motion, with the others tabled as amendments.
 Where the alternative options are subsidiary matters of detail, it will be easy to decide the principal motion.
 But what if the options are mutually exclusive?
 The recommendation there is for the council to discuss the options together until the general opinion is apparent, then to decide which option to table as the principal motion.
 If there are more than two mutually exclusive options, the council could first choose between them in one vote, then decide whether to enact the chosen option (This would effectively be done anyway if there are only two options).